burger

 Using a more recent version

-The latest versions of PHP are more efficient and speed up the loading of websites.
+The latest PHP versions are more performant and speed up the loading of websites.

-Before using a more recent version of PHP, it is necessary to take the following precautions:
+Before using a more recent PHP version, it is important to follow the following precautions:

-• if your site works with a CMS or a web application (WordPress, Joomla, Drupal, etc.), it is recommended to check that its current version is compatible with the version of PHP you plan to use
+• If your site uses a CMS or a web application (WordPress, Joomla, Drupal, etc.), make sure the current version of the CMS is supported by the PHP version you wish to use.

-• if your site was developed manually, it is necessary to consult the official PHP documentation to learn about modified functions and potential incompatibilities
+• If your site was developed manually, consult the official PHP documentation to learn about modified functions and any potential changes that may affect the operation of your code.

-If you encounter problems after migrating a site to a more recent version of PHP, it may be possible to revert to a previous version of PHP if it is still supported.
+In case of malfunction after migrating to a more recent PHP version, it is sometimes possible to revert to a previous version, provided that it is still supported!

 Has this FAQ been helpful?